 What are the most significant, most beautiful, or most interesting buildings of the past 1,000 years?
 Some art historians choose the Taj Mahal, while others prefer the soaring skyscrapers of modern times.
+Others have chosen the Ten Buildings That Changed America.
 There's no single correct answer.
 Perhaps the most innovative buildings are not grand monuments, but obscure homes and temples.
 In this quick list, we'll take a whirlwind tour through time, visiting the buildings our readers selected, plus some often overlooked treasures.
 Did we leave out your favorite building?
 Add to our list.

 During the middle ages, builders were discovering that stone could carry far greater weight than ever imagined.
 Cathedrals could soar to dazzling heights, yet create the illusion of lace-like delicacy.
 The Church of St. Denis, commissioned by Abbot Suger of St. Denis, was one of the first large buildings to use this new vertical style known as Gothic.
 The church became a model for most of the late 12th century French cathedrals, including Chartres.